prometheus/prometheus/docs/querying/basics.md

 cases like aggregation (`sum`, `avg`, and so on), where multiple aggregated time series do not precisely align in time.
 Because of their independence, Prometheus needs to assign a value at those timestamps for each relevant time series.
-It does so by taking the newest sample before this timestamp.
+It does so by taking the newest sample before this timestamp within the lookback period.
+The lookback period is 5 minutes by default.

 If a target scrape or rule evaluation no longer returns a sample for a time series that was previously present, this time series will be marked as stale.